Sathvik-Tumati/Text-Generator/README.md

 --> pip freeze > requirements.txt

-Contributing
+Contributing:-

-We welcome contributions!
+I welcome contributions!
 If you'd like to help improve this project, feel free to fork the repository, make changes, and submit a pull request.